 Delhi Plastic Ban — PM Modi Revolution for Banning Single-use Plastic Items.

-We have been using plastic since ages, be it packing of food, clothes, furniture or any electronic items, plastics are widely used.
-We know that plastic is harmful to nature, but we also can't imagine our life without the use of plastic because we have got a true alternative for plastic.
-Yes, plastic is by far the best substitute for wood as it has somehow reduced the cutting of trees.
-But the harm it causes to nature is much more, we are talking about the single-use plastic.
+We have been using plastic for ages, be it in packing food, clothes, furniture, or any electronic items, plastics are widely used.
+We know that plastic is harmful to nature, but we also can't imagine our life without the use of plastic because we have got a true alternative to plastic.

-Plasticitems which are only used once, like a bottled water shampoo bottle, foodpacking, plastic chair used for years and now you cannot use it because it'sbroken.
-These things go into the dustbin, and then the MCD disposed it, but dothey dispose of it properly?
-We all have seen piles of garbage on the side ofthe roads and blocking our water bodies the biggest example being the Yamuna.Plastic that was supposed as bliss is no misery.
+These things go into the dustbin, and then the MCD disposed of them, but do they dispose of them properly?
+We all have seen piles of garbage on the side of the roads and blocking our water bodies the biggest example being the Yamuna.
+Plastic that was supposed as bliss is no misery.

 Our honorable prime minister Narendra Modi has recently declared a revolution against plastic.
-He points out that the Delhi NCR is the largest plastic waste generator in the country, and the harmful single-use plastic should be stopped from being circulating around the market of Delhi NCR.
-Official data shows that Delhi generates approx 9600 tonnes of garbage every day.
-Garbage from households which is folded or wrapped in poly bags makes it almost impossible to recycle.
+He points out that the Delhi NCR is the largest plastic waste generator in the country, and the harmful single-use plastic should be stopped from circulating the market of Delhi NCR.

-The garbage from our households ends up at the landfill site of Okhla, Ghazipur, and Bhalswa.
-They have almost taken the shape of a small mountain.
 PM Narendra Modi who has initiated this huge effort to scrap plastic by 2022 is going to launch this campaign to ban single-use plastic by October 2, 2019.
-He focuses the ban of Six plastic items such as plastic bags, cups, plates, bottles, straws, and some sachets.
+He focuses on the ban on Six plastic items such as plastic bags, cups, plates, bottles, straws, and some sachets.

-What arethe benefits which we will have from the plastic ban?
+What are the benefits which we will have from the plastic ban?

-Plastic ban will enhance the economy-
+The plastic ban will enhance the economy-

 Reducing the cost of goods-